 ARCL has identified following sources of credit risk arising out of its operation.

-- a) Counterparty risk Exposure on Clearing Members/participants while settling transactions. - b) Exposure on Clearing banks. - c) Credit Risk on a/c of Underlying Collateral.
+- a) Counterparty risk Exposure on Clearing Members/participants while settling transactions. - b) Exposure on Clearing banks and other banks where investment is made. - c) Credit Risk on a/c of Underlying Collateral.

 Exposure Management

 Clearing Member / Participant Credit Risk